dberardi2020/MovieSorter/README.md

  Script for managing each stage in the process of ripping a DVD collection

 TODO:
-* Add ability to compress using Handbrake CLI: https://handbrake.fr/docs/en/latest/cli/cli-options.html
+* (In Progress) Add ability to compress using Handbrake CLI: https://handbrake.fr/docs/en/latest/cli/cli-options.html
 * Add Tasks:
   * List Movies
     * All Directories